 York was chosen as one of ten cities within the nation to receive funding from the Partnership for a Healthier America (PHA).
 Thanks to PHA, York will host four Play Streets events within York city during the summer of 2013.

 York has been chosen by Kaboom as a Playful City for 6 consecutive years!

 Get Outdoors (GO) York!

-GO and Search the Galaxy! is the fifth annual installment of a summer-long physical activity initiative promoted by the Get Outdoors York (GO York) Task Force of the Healthy York County Coalition, and conducted in partnership with York County Libraries and their summer reading program.
+Go and Dig it Up! is the sixth annual installment of a summer-long physical activity initiative promoted by the Get Outdoors York (GO York) Task Force of the Healthy York County Coalition, and conducted in partnership with York County Libraries and their summer reading program.
 This free program encourages kids and their parents to get outdoors and be physically active by engaging in an adaptation of letterboxing, a hobby in which participants must follow written clues to locate hidden items.
 Thirty observation points have been hidden in various parks and along trails within York county.
-Participants follow the clues listed in the "Star Guide" (Program Guide), available at any York County Library.
+Participants follow the clues listed in the "Gardener's Journal" (Program Guide), available at any York County Library.
 This summer, Go and Dig it Up! aims at teaching parents and their children the benefits of eating local fruits and vegetables, and provides families with simple recipes!

 Bring On Play

 BOP, a volunteer committee that supports York City's Recreation and Park Department has the mission to renovate one city playground per year with the community's support to design, fundraise and build.
 Through BOP's programs, events and new play spaces, active lifestyles and family interaction are encouraged and promoted.

 Initiated by First Lady, Michelle Obama in 2011, Let's Move

 is a nationwide campaign to fight childhood obesity and raise healthier children across America.
 In 2012, Mayor Kim Bracey implemented York's Let's Move York City Initiative

 to get more city residents moving on a daily basis.